 As you know, I've been married to a school teacher for 35 years.

-She's preparing to go back to the classroom this fall, and I want to thank all the educators who are here for all the hard work you've done through these difficult days and all the work that you're doing to get our kids back to school.
+And I want to thank all the educators who are here for all the hard work you've done through these difficult days and all the work that you're doing to get our kids back to school.

 Thank you, Mr. President.

-And so I'm uh I'm just thankful to be here with this group today to listen and learn from you about what your needs are uh as we anticipate getting back to school and uh Commissioner Corcoran, thank you for your bold leadership in Florida, really setting high expectations for all of the students and educators there.
+And so I'm just thankful to be here with this group today to listen and learn from you about what your needs are as we anticipate getting back to school.

 We have got to ensure that families and parents have options that are going to work for their child and for their children's education.

-Because that means now the parent becomes the teacher on top of the parent and on top of everything else.
+But even that for most parents, a lot of people don't seem to realize is that's a lot of work because that means now the parent becomes the teacher on top of the parent and on top of everything else.

-And you know, to have help, it's expensive, and not everybody can afford the help.
+And, you know, to have help, it's expensive and not everybody can afford the help.

 And it just, you know, it's very, very difficult.

-Now, uh we've looked at and we've covered on this program what other nations are telling us about the safety.
+Now, we've looked at and we've covered on this program what other nations are telling us about the safety.

-Uh Wheel Cornell Medical Uh Center actually put this out about how to safely reopen schools, and they go into, you know, what educators can l can learn about this.
+Wheel Cornell Medical Center actually put this out about how to safely reopen schools.

-And yeah, there's gonna be hot spots.
+And yeah, there's going to be hot spots.

-No, it's not gonna be perfect.
+No, it's not going to be perfect.

-Um anyway, so it's a discussion everybody needs to have.
+Anyway, so it's a discussion everybody needs to have.

 It's a real problem.